Prosecutors seek trial for former Atlantia execs over 2018 bridge collapse - sources

 The prosecutors have decided to exclude from the trial request 10 suspects, on which further assessments and investigations will be carried out, the sources said.

-Atlantia, which is controlled by the Benetton family, earlier this month agreed to sell its 88% stake in Autostrade to Italian state lender CDP to try to end a long-running dispute with the government sparked by the 2018 disaster.
+Atlantia, which is controlled by the Benetton family, earlier this month agreed to sell its 88% stake in Autostrade to Italian state lender CDP to end a dispute with the government sparked by the 2018 disaster.

+Autostrade, which also counts German insurer Allianz among its investors, runs half of Italy’s 6,000 km (3,730 miles) of toll roads.

+Three other investigations into allegations of falsified road safety reports, improper installation of anti-noise barriers and poor upkeep of road tunnels on Autostrade’s network will be wrapped up by the end of the summer, the sources said.

 Reporting by Emilio Parodi and Francesca LandiniEditing by Mark Potter